Tessi-Tms/TmsMediaBundle/README.md

     },
 ```

-Then install the bundle with the command:
+Then install the bundle with the command :

 ```sh
 php composer update
 ```

-Enable the bundle in your application kernel:
+Enable the bundle in your application kernel :

 ```php
 <?php